 -

-Are they good with other cats?
+Are they good with cats or other animals?
 Again,

 it just depends on the dog and heck on the cat too.
 We don't have cats,

-but know of many who do and their Frenchies get along great with them.
+but know of many who do and their Frenchies get along great with them

 -